jkunimune/nibasa/description.md

 | -ssion  | -si   | agresi |
 | -sion   | -zi  | in-kluzi |

-\* Nouns describing people and adjectives all take “-e” instead of “-a” or “-u”.
+\* Nouns describing people and adjectives all take “-e” instead of “-a” or “-o”.
 \*\* Masculine or neuter "-i” is expanded to "-iu” for the names of chemical elements.
 \*\*\* Feminine or Greek “-i” is expanded to “-ia” for words representing places that would otherwise be two syllables.